CyrilPeponnet/slackhal/plugins/plugin-github/README.md

 ## Github plugin

-You will need to add a configuraiton file named `plugin-github.yaml` with the following structure
+You will need to add a configuraiton file named `plugin-github.yaml` with the following structure:

 ```
 Repositories: